Samsung's newest Galaxy S smartphones a test of brand power in weak market

-SEOUL, Feb 1 (Reuters) - Samsung Electronics 005930.KS unveiled its latest premium smartphones on Wednesday, in a test of its brand power as the market for mobiles undergoes unprecedented contraction.
+SEOUL/SAN FRANCISCO, Feb 1 (Reuters) - Samsung Electronics 005930.KS unveiled its latest premium smartphones with a focus on their powerful cameras on Wednesday, in a test of its brand power as the market for mobiles undergoes unprecedented contraction.

-The Galaxy S23 smartphone series has better cameras and faster chips than its predecessor, but analysts said early sales would face weak demand as consumers spent less on discretionary goods amid surging inflation.
+Analysts said the Galaxy S23 smartphone series, with its cameras and faster chips than its predecessor, could still face weak demand as consumers spend less amid surging inflation in a struggling global economy.

+The smartphone maker showed off the S23 Ultra's performance at the Samsung Unpacked event in San Francisco with snippets of two films, "Behold" by Ridley Scott, director of "Gladiator" and "The Martian," and "Faith" by South Korean director Na Hong-jin both filmed using the top-line Galaxy smartphone.

-The top-line S23 Ultra has Samsung's first-ever 200-megapixel camera sensor, offering clearer photos after enlargement, and the series has adopted Qualcomm's QCOM.O Snapdragon 8 Gen 2 mobile processor, which is faster than chips used in the S22.
+It is Samsung's first-ever 200-megapixel camera sensor, and the series uses Qualcomm Inc's QCOM.O Snapdragon 8 Gen 2 mobile processor.
+Qualcomm said that with the S23 series, 100% of the processors use the Qualcomm chip.

-The S23 is the first Samsung phone to use Nvidia's NVDA.O GeForce RTX 4070 graphics card for games with heavy processor demands and for live-streaming playability.
-Many consumers judge a phone's quality based on those functions.

-Samsung is working with companies such as Epic Games to optimise gaming experience on the phone.
+At the event, executives from Samsung, Qualcomm and Alphabet Inc's GOOGL.O Google gathered on the stage to highlight their partnership in the XR space, which includes virtual and augmented reality.

+Anshel Sag, an analyst at Moor Insights & Strategy, said the three have worked together since about a decade ago, but the reboot to partner in the XR space comes as Apple Inc AAPL.O is expected to launch its mixed reality headset this year.

 In the United States, the base Galaxy S23 will be priced from $799 and two higher-specification versions, the S23 Plus and S23 Ultra, from $999 and $1,199, respectively.
 Samsung kept the prices at the same level as for last year's model despite rises in component costs.

-In that tough environment, analysts said Samsung's mobile strategy would centre on profitability through premium offerings, including the S series and foldables.
+In that tough environment, analysts said Samsung's mobile strategy would center on profitability through premium offerings, including the S series and foldables.

 "Samsung can't afford to focus on expanding volume anymore," said Liz Lee, associate director at research firm Counterpoint.